“My parents don’t approve of my LDR”

 A major reason that parents don’t support their kids being in a long distance relationship is because of financial reasons.
 Traveling back and forth to see your partner can get pretty expensive, especially if they live in another country!
 I’d suggest writing out a list of how you will be able to afford your relationship.
 Show how you will save money, and not have to rely on them to basically pay for your relationship.
 This will ease your parents minds, and in the end, will even help you!
 Both of you will feel more comfortable with the whole situation.
 (For advice on how to afford a long distance relationship, click here!)

 Depending on how accepting your parents are, sometimes you will have to make sacrifices.
 If your parents are unhappy that you’re in a long distance relationship, and they’re refusing to approve, then you need to make a tough choice.
 Is your partner worth the resentment that your parents may have towards you, and potentially your partner?
 There’s no correct answer here – it’s just what you are willing to give up.

 That was advice for those of you who asked, “what do I do if my parents don’t approve of my long distance relationship?”

 I hope you were able to gain some insight from this blog… Thank you to everyone who sent emails asking for advice, and I hope I was able to help you figure out how to handle this tough situation.

-I’d also like to say that I’m sorry if your parents don’t agree with your LDR – I can’t imagine how that must make you feel… Please, if you ever need any more advice, then make sure to join our LDR support group on Facebook.
-Click here to join!
+I’d also like to say that I’m sorry if your parents don’t agree with your LDR – I can’t imagine how that must make you feel… Please, if you ever need any more advice, then make sure to get in touch with us to help you!